spraakbanken/swell-project/Correction_annotation_guidelines.md

 The L-Der tag is exclusively used for links between one-token units.
 It covers the following correction types:

-*	A derivational affix has been corrected, e.g.:

-  De är **stressiga** på grund av studier -> De är **stressade** på grund av studier
+*	A derivational affix has been corrected, e.g.: De är **stressiga** på grund av studier -> De är **stressade** på grund av studier

 * A derivational affix has been added, e.g. **ändring** -> **förändring**

-•	A derivational affix has been removed, e.g. förstöra  störa
+*	A derivational affix has been removed, e.g. **förstöra** -> **störa**

-•	The form of the first part of a compound has been corrected (for instance by adding or removing a “foge-s”), e.g. tvångsvenska  tvångssvenska; sagabok  sagobok
+*	The form of the first part of a compound has been corrected (for instance by adding or removing a “foge-s”), e.g. **tvångsvenska** -> **tvångssvenska**; **sagabok** -> **sagobok**

-•	A verbal particle of a compound form of a particle verb has been added, removed or corrected, e.g.: o	Internet uppmanar vår förståelse  Internet utmanar vår förståelse o	Han inhämtade väskorna från hotellrummet  Han hämtade väskorna från hotellrummet o	Hon minde honom om mötet på eftermiddagen  Hon påminde honom om mötet på eftermiddagen (See the special section on verbal particles and reflexives.)
+*	A verbal particle of a compound form of a particle verb has been added, removed or corrected, e.g.:

+     - Internet uppmanar vår förståelse  Internet utmanar vår förståelse

+     - Han inhämtade väskorna från hotellrummet  Han hämtade väskorna från hotellrummet

+     - Hon minde honom om mötet på eftermiddagen  Hon påminde honom om mötet på eftermiddagen

+(See the special section on verbal particles and reflexives.)

-Note (1): Corrections of verbal particles of phrasal forms of particle verbs are not tagged with the L-Der tag, but with the L-W tag.
+**Note (1)**: Corrections of verbal particles of phrasal forms of particle verbs are not tagged with the L-Der tag, but with the L-W tag.
 (See the special section on verbal particles and reflexives.)

 Note (2): The L-Der tag is not used for corrections which involve the addition of a -t suffix to an adjective which is used as an adverb, since this correction category is treated as a morphological correction with its own tag, M-Adj/adv.
 L-FL (foreign word corrected to Swedish)
 The L-FL tag is used for words from a foreign (non-Swedish) language which have been corrected to a Swedish word.
 It may also be applied to words which have certain non-Swedish traits due to influence from a foreign language.